KIT-IBT/AugmentA/README.md

 ## Files and Folders

-- **main.py:** PI-AGenT's main script.
+- **main.py:** PI-AGenT's main script
 - **mesh/:** contains the exemplary mesh and the statistical shape model
 - **standalones/:** standalone tools used in the pipeline
 - **template/**: template for non-rigid fitting process
-- **Atrial_LDRBM/**: Laplace-Dirichlet-Rule-based-Method to annotate anatomical regions and generate atrial fiber orientation in the atria.
+- **Atrial_LDRBM/**: Laplace-Dirichlet-Rule-based-Method to annotate anatomical regions and generate atrial fiber orientation in the atria

 ## Setup